-Learn How to Follow Up With Recruiters After a Job Fair
+How to Follow Up With Recruiters After a Career Fair

 If you have the chance to talk, however briefly, with recruiters from companies you are interested in working for, that's a priceless connection you can leverage in the hiring process.

-It's always a good idea to follow up with employers you meet at job fairs.
-Sending a follow-up letter or email message reiterates your interest in the organization and serves as a reminder of who you are to a busy recruiter who has met with many, many competitive job candidates during the event.
+It's always a good idea to follow up with employers you meet at job fairs, even if the company doesn’t have an immediate need for someone with your qualifications.
+Sending a follow-up letter or email message reiterates your interest in the organization and serves as a reminder of who you are to a busy recruiter who met with many, many competitive job candidates during the event.

-Here is an example of a follow-up letter to send or email to a recruiter you have met at a job fair.
+Here is an example of a follow-up letter you can send to a recruiter you met at a job fair.

 Job Fair Follow-Up Letter Example